zammad/zammad-org/src/sr/reference/console.md

 :::tip
-If you're not sure what to do and need to learn more about what Zammad does upon removing users, please consider using Zammad's UI options in stead.
+If you're not sure what to do and need to learn more about what Zammad does upon removing users, please consider using Zammad's UI options instead.
 You can find the data privacy feature in Zammad's admin interface under _System > Data Privacy_.
 :::